Archinamon/android-gradle-aspectj/README.md

 * more complex and correct way to detect and inject source sets for flavors, buildTypes, etc;

 #### 1.0.17 -- Cleanup
-* !!IMPORTANT!! now corectly supports automatically indexing and attaching aspectj sources within any buildTypes and flavors;
+* !!IMPORTANT!! now correctly supports automatically indexing and attaching aspectj sources within any buildTypes and flavors;
 * workspace code refactored;
 * removed unnecessary logging calls;
 * optimized ajc logging to provide more info about ongoing compilation;